varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/contracts.md

 where $\theta_{i}$ denotes the direction of contract $i$: if contract $i$ is short (sold), then $\theta_{i}=-1$, otherwise $\theta_{i}=1$.
 The quanitity $n_{i}$ denotes the copy number of contract $i$.

 #### Vertical spreads
 [Vertical spreads](https://www.investopedia.com/terms/v/verticalspread.asp) are a _defined risk directional strategy_ constructed by simultaneously buying (long) and selling (short) the _same type of option_, with the same expiration date but with _different_ strike prices.
 Thus, [vertical spreads](https://www.investopedia.com/terms/v/verticalspread.asp) have two _legs_: a long leg (the option purchased by the investor) and a short leg (the option sold by the investor).
 [Vertical spreads](https://www.investopedia.com/terms/v/verticalspread.asp) are a defined risk, directional strategy, i.e., the investor believes the share price of the underlying asset `XYZ` will either increase or decrease, depending upon the type of vertical spread.
-[Vertical spreads](https://www.investopedia.com/terms/v/verticalspread.asp) are defined risk because the maximum possible gain (or loss) is known when the contract is sold; thus, an investor knows how much they can make or lose at expiration.
+[Vertical spreads](https://www.investopedia.com/terms/v/verticalspread.asp) are defined risk because the maximum possible gain (or loss) is known when the contract is sold; thus, an investor knows how much they can make or lose at expiration _before_ they enter the trade.
+However, the future share price of `XYZ` is unknown when the investor opens the trade.

 ##### Profit from Put Vertical Spreads
+Two types of vertical spreads can be constructed from put contracts; each has a different directional assumption.
+A _put bullish credit spread_ assumes the underlying asset `XYZ` share price will increase between now and expiration.
+In contrast, a _put bearish debit spread_ assumes the underlying asset `XYZ` share price will decrease between now and expiration.
+When investors open a bullish credit spread, they receive a credit (the maximum profit) upfront.
+On the other hand, when opening a debit spread, the investor incurs a net debit to their account.
+The trade becomes profitable over time if the directional assumption is correct.

-There are two types of vertical spreads that can be constructed from put contracts, each has a different directional assumption.
-In general, the profit for a Put vertical spread is a function of the strike prices, and the cost of each of the legs of the composite contract.
+In general, the profit for a put vertical spread is a function of the strike prices, and the cost of each of the legs of the composite contract:

 ````{prf:definition} Profit Put Vertical Spread